pfleegmatic/Bamazon/README.md

 # Bamazon

 NPM Packages used:
-npm install inquirer \n
+npm install inquirer,
-npm install mysql \n
+npm install mysql,
-npm install cli-table \n
+npm install cli-table

 #To place and order as a customer, execute the following command: node bamazonCustomer.js